 The Joint Quantum Institute and the Physics Frontier Center at JQI offers research opportunities for graduate students and postdoctoral researchers.
 JQI is located on the College Park campus of the University of Maryland, adjacent to Washington D.C.
 Researchers can work at either the NIST or UMD campus.
-The new Physical Sciences Complex will become home to many JQI scientists starting in the 2013-2014 academic year.

 In addition, JQI has a limited number of Graduate Assistantships.

-JQI Graduate Assistants
+JQI Graduate Fellowships

 Both the PFC and JQI supports undergraduate researchers throughout the year.
 Students can apply for a summer research opportunity by contacting individual research groups/JQI fellows.
 Here are some example publications of the research undergraduates: